Saelyria/Braid/README.md

 # Tableau

 Tableau is an RxSwift-compatible library for making your table and collection view setup routine smaller, more declarative, and more type safe that lets you switch from the tired data source / delegate routine to a cleaner function chain that reads like a sentence.

+## The basics
 At the bare minimum, here's what a super simple, static, section-less table view looks like with Tableau:

 ```swift
 // MyViewController.swift